vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/block-explorers/vmbc-explorer/helm-chart/README.md

   ```

 ## Detailed configurations for customization

-- Configurations
-  List of available configurations in values.yaml.
+- List of configurations available for vmbc explorer deployment.
 Use "--set" param for setting up the params.

 | Name                             | Description                                      | Value                       | Type      |
 |----------------------------------|--------------------------------------------------|-----------------------------|-----------|